shajra/haskell-hls-nix/doc/nix.md

 nix-env --query
 ```

-To install the `haskell-language-server-8.10.6` executable, which is accessed by the `hls-renamed` in our top-level `default.nix` file, we'd run the following:
+To install the `haskell-language-server-8.10.7` executable, which is accessed by the `hls-renamed` in our top-level `default.nix` file, we'd run the following:

 ```sh
 nix-env --install --file . --attr hls-renamed 2>&1
 ```

-    installing 'haskell-language-server-ghc8106-renamed'
+    installing 'haskell-language-server-ghc8107-renamed'
-    trace: WARNING: 8.10.6 is out of date, consider using 8.10.7.

 We can see this installation by querying what's been installed: